NASA Astronaut Group 5: Operations

 Although training continued until September 1967, Shepard assigned them to six branches of his office on October 3, 1966.
 Engle, Lousma, Pogue and Weitz were assigned to the Apollo Applications Branch, which was headed by Group 3 member Alan Bean, with Bill Anders as his deputy.
 Brand, Evans, Mattingly, Swigert and Worden were assigned to the CSM Block II Branch, which was headed by Group 2 member Pete Conrad, with Group 3 member Richard Gordon as his deputy.
 Bull, Carr, Haise, Irwin and Mitchell were assigned to Group 2 member Neil Armstrong's LM/LLRV/LLRF Branch.
 Givens was assigned to John Young's Pressure Suits/PLSS Branch; Lind and McCandless were to Owen Garriott's Experiments Branch; and Duke and Roosa to Frank Borman and C.C.
 Williams's Boosters/Flight Safety Panels Branch.

 In earlier groups, the senior astronaut had assumed the role of command module pilot while the more junior was the lunar module pilot, but the Nineteen were divided into CSM and LM specialists.
 Slayton asked each of the Nineteen which speciality he preferred, but made the final decision himself.
 This early division of assignments would have a profound effect on their subsequent careers.
 Brand, Evans, Givens, Mattingly, Pogue, Roosa, Swigert, Weitz and Worden became CSM specialists, while Bull, Carr, Duke, Engle, Haise, Irwin, Lind, Lousma, McCandless and Mitchell became LM specialists.

 During Projects Mercury and Gemini, each mission had a prime and a backup crew.
 For Apollo, a third crew of astronauts was added, known as the support crew.
 The support crew maintained the flight plan, checklists, and mission ground rules, and ensured that the prime and backup crews were apprised of any changes.
 The support crew developed procedures in the simulators, especially those for emergency situations, so that the prime and backup crews could practice and master them in their simulator training.

 Support crew assignments soon became the stepping stone to assignment to a backup, and then a prime crew.
-For the Apollo 1, which would not carry a LM, the support crew three CSM specialists were assigned to the support crew: Givens, Evans and Swigert.
+For Apollo 1, which would not carry a LM, the support crew consisted of three CSM specialists: Givens, Evans and Swigert.
 For Apollo 2, which would test the LM, two LM specialists, Haise and Mitchell, were assigned to the support crew, along with Worden, a CSM specialist.
 For Apollo 3, the support crew consisted of LM specialists Bull and Carr, and CSM specialist Mattingly.
 The schedule was disrupted by the deaths of Gus Grissom, Ed White and Roger Chaffee in the Apollo 1 fire on January 27, 1967, Givens in a car crash on June 6, and C.C.
 Williams in an air crash on October 5.
 Pogue replaced Givens on the first support crew, which now supported Apollo 7.